-The Danville Fire Department will begin the 2013 Springl hydrant flushing and testing on Monday,
+The Danville Fire Department will begin the 2016 Fall hydrant flushing and testing on Wednesday,

 Signs will be posted in each area before flushing begins.
 Flushing will be done between 8:30am